Approved by the Greenbriar Pool Club, Inc. Board of Directors, May 2018

-- U.S. Coast Guard approved flotation devices may be used by children only with close (one arm's length or less) adult supervision.
-Such flotation devices may be used by those with physical disabilities at any time.
+- Only U.S. Coast Guard approved flotation devices may be used by children along with close (one arm's length or less) adult supervision.
+Individuals with physical disabilities may use such flotation devices at any time.

-- The management company has the authority to suspend the use of flotation devices and fins when they believe the pool is crowded and safety may be compromised.
+- The management company is authorized to suspend the use of flotation devices and fins when they believe the pool is crowded and safety may be compromised.

 All fees, dues, charges, and damage to Club property caused by a member/renter, a member of his family, and/or his guest shall constitute a lien against his membership.
 An open balance on any membership prevents all associated members from using the pool until the balance is paid in full.